 New independent research has shown that the British publishing industry generates up to £7.8bn GVA for the wider UK economy and supports more than 70,000 jobs in direct, indirect and induced impact.

-The research – produced by Frontier Economics for The Publishers Association and to be launched this week - shows that 57% of total publishing turnover (£2.9bn) comes from export revenues.
+The Contribution of the Publishing Industry to the UK Economy – produced by Frontier Economics for the Publishers Association and to be launched this week – shows that 57% of total publishing turnover (£2.9bn) comes from export revenues.
 70% of these exports are to countries outside the EU, principally North America (17%) and East and South Asia (14%).

 Currently more than half of wider UK exports go to Europe, suggesting that the publishing industry is outperforming other sectors when it comes to developing global trade.